Emmanuel-Roy/Emoo-Boy/README.md

 <img src= "https://github.com/user-attachments/assets/9958e738-e396-485d-9f4e-616a4b1845c0" width="200">
 <img src= "https://github.com/user-attachments/assets/2878f90a-3d2d-42af-98e3-227cb788837a" width="200">

+#### Custom Framerate Support.
+* As stated in the multithreading portion, I created a separate thread that would constantly render the display at a rate of 60 frames per second.
+I figured it would be fun to add, so I have allowed users to set custom frame rates for how the display refreshes.
+Since this doesn't actually affect the internal game logic, I figure this method of increasing framerates is somewhat similar to interpolation.

 ## Audio Support (In Progress)

 * Audio on the GameBoy isn't too complex from a hardware perspective, but from an emulation perspective, it's an enormous task that often gets skipped.